PR Ideas for Principals

 Is it just a coincidence that the word principal begins with the letters PR?
 Many principals overlook the importance of strong public relations.
-But Education World's "Principal Files" principals recognize the important role PR can play in creating a "buzz" about their schools.
+But Education World has connected with principals who recognize the important role PR can play in creating a "buzz" about their schools.

 Take a look around at all the great things happening in your school.